fernarau9652/Embedded-Systems-Project/README.md

 - C

 ## Features
-_List the key features and functionalities of the embedded system.
-This could include hardware components, sensors, actuators, communication protocols, user interfaces, etc._

 - Output analog sine waves using TIM7, DMA, and DAC to PA4
 - Square Wave Function Generator PCB that uses an LM324N and a DS18030 Digital Potentiometer